 The facilitation of sporting events has allowed us to establish and strengthen relations with many of our commercial business partners in a relaxed and convivial environment.
-Such B2B engagement is crucial to establishing strong industy partnerships in the UK Defence market; we have found this to be a real strength of being in the Team Army scheme.
+Such B2B engagement is crucial to establishing strong industy partnerships in the UK Defence market; we have found this to be a real strength of being in the Team Ethos scheme.

 Mike Nayler, Sales Director, Defence & Security, Dell EMC

 Working through Team Ethos has provided all the necessary safeguards and assurance to satisfy our internal regulations on corporate sponsorship and entertaining.